CaDatPitt/documentation/05-data-extraction-and-transformation-workflow.md

 `data-layers/source-data/american-left-ephemera/marcxml`

 ### **Configure your python environment**
-The CaD@Pitt data extraction and transformation scripts are written in python, specifically for Python3.
-If needed, obtain and install python 3.x on your computer.
+The CaD@Pitt data extraction and transformation scripts are written in Python, specifically for Python 3.
+If needed, obtain and install Python 3.x on your computer.
 There are several ways to obtain Python, and you may already have it installed on your computer without realizing.
 For more detailed information tailored to your specific operating system, see the official Python 3 [documentation on Installation and Usage](https://docs.python.org/3/using/index.html).

-Once python is installed, you will also need to ensure that some supporting python modules used by the CaD@Pitt scripts are installed.
+Once Python is installed, you will also need to ensure that some supporting Python modules used by the CaD@Pitt scripts are installed.
 Use requirements.txt to install needed modules.
 If you are new (or need a refresher) to installing python modules or using pip and requirements.txt, we recommend consulting the
 [Installing Packages documentation](https://packaging.python.org/tutorials/installing-packages/) from the Packaging Python User Guide.